STONE PHOTO GEAR

 STONE PHOTO GEAR TRIPLE & DOUBLE SLEEVES WITH 4X5 FILM HOLDERS

-[ STONE PHOTO GEAR TRIPLE & DOUBLE SLEEVES WITH 4X5 FILM HOLDERS ]
+SPG TRIPLE & DOUBLE SLEEVES WITH 4X5 FILM HOLDERS

 I stash my loaded film holders in the SPG Triple and Double Sleeves when traveling.
-What is unique to the Triple Sleeve, if you develop with Paterson Tanks as I do, is the tank will hold up to six 4×5 films.
-The Triple Sleeve holds three 4×5 holders, making it the perfect number for shooting 4×5 film and developing in Paterson Tanks.
 I added an OP/TECH USA Uni Adaptor Loops System Connectors on the reverse side of a Triple Sleeve so that it securely hangs from my tripod during a shoot, making switching between film holders easy and safe.
-SPG offers a similar belt to do the same thing, but I have bits and bobs from many years of being in the photography profession and knew I could find a suitable substitute in my gear closet.
-When I need to shoot just 2-4 sheets of another type of film besides my favorite black and white film, I use the Double Sleeve as it allows me to identify the ‘other’ film quickly.
-I am very happy with my SPG Film Holder Sleeves and highly recommend them.
+SPG offers a similar belt to do the same thing, but I have bits and bobs from many years of being in the photography profession, and I knew I could find a suitable substitute in my gear closet.
+When I need to shoot just 2-4 sheets of another type of film besides my favorite black and white film, I use the Double Sleeve, as it allows me to identify the ‘other’ film quickly.
+I am pleased with my SPG Film Holder Sleeves and highly recommend them.